 - Location: Forsyth County, North Carolina; Sacramento County, California; Washington County, Maryland; and Allegheny County, Pennsylvania.

-- cross-sectional study analysis: Before and after adjustment, prevalence of frequent falls was highest in abstainers and lowest in participants who consumed 14 or more drinks per week (P=0.06)
+- Cross-sectional analysis: Before and after adjustment, prevalence of frequent falls was highest in abstainers and lowest in participants who consumed 14 or more drinks per week (P=0.06)

 - Longitudinal analysis: Essentially no difference was found between abstainers and light to moderate drinkers in their risk of falls during follow-up, but consumers of 14 or more drinks per week had a significantly higher risk of falls than abstainers in adjusted analyses (odds ratio=1.25, 95% CI: 1.03 to 1.52, P=0.07)